Blockchain & Crypto Fraud Attorney

 What Is Cryptocurrency?

-As stated by Gary Gensler of the Securities and Exchange Commission, the cryptocurrency market is “rife with fraud, scams and abuse.”
-Resultantly, investors are at risk for fraud such as Ponzi-like schemes, and may be vulnerable to digital hacking.
-While transactions utilizing blockchain technology are secure and difficult to change once entered into the ledger, the devices that are used to hold digital information may be prone to security and data breaches.
+Cryptocurrency is risky and is less protected leaving it open to many types of fraud, scams, and abuse.
+This creates uncertainty in investors who are at risk for fraud such as Ponzi-like schemes and may be vulnerable to digital hacking.
+While transactions utilizing blockchain technology are secure and difficult to change once entered the ledger, the devices that are used to hold digital information may be prone to security and data breaches.

 Risks of Fraud in the Cryptocurrency Space / Fraud on the Crypto Exchanges